 “Mm.
 I had a feeling you’d say that.”
 Gregor eyed him.
 “She was quite worried when she found out, you know.”
 The so were we all was unspoken but understood.
 “It took quite a bit of persuasion to get her to go home.”

 “I’m shocked you managed it at all.”
 Ivan remembered arching up off the floor, struggling to breathe.
 He shivered, and disguised it by taking a sip from the glass.
 The cool water was heavenly on his throat.
 “Surely you have things to be doing in the morning, though?”
 He glanced at the clock.
-Which was in… three hours.
+Morning was in… three hours.

 Ivan… found himself actually quite touched by that.
 Gregor hated paperwork.